-For detailed interim report submission instructions, including how to upload a file and address edits, visit Common/Messages and Files, Forms, and Memos area of the Portal.
+For detailed interim report submission instructions, including how to upload a file and address edits, https://wsac.wa.gov/FAA-resources.

 Edits

 CSAW rejects data in the form of edits.
 All edits must be addressed individually, except informational edits.
 A complete list of edits is located in the instructions at the end of this chapter.